On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: The ABPMS Process Frame

 \begin{definition}[Process specification] A \emph{process specification} is a pair $\tup{\tasks,\proc}$, where $\tasks$ is a finite set of activities and $\proc$ is a process description over $\tasks$. $\tup{\tasks,\proc}$ accepts trace $\trace \in \tasks^*$ if $\trace \in \lang{\proc}$. \end{definition}

-We formalize a \emph{process frame} as a combination of process specifications defined over overlapping sets of activities.
-Such specifications can be seen as \emph{local} process specifications that \emph{synchronize} on their common activities.
-This is substantiated as follows.
-During the execution, whenever an activity $t$ is performed, local specifications that do not have $t$ among their own activities will simply ignore it, while those that have it will all execute it.
+We formalize a \emph{process frame} as a composition of process specifications defined over overlapping sets of activities.
+Such specifications can be seen as \emph{local} process specifications that \emph{synchronize} on their \emph{shared activities}.
+This is substantiated as follows --- whenever an activity $t$ is performed, local specifications that do not have $t$ among their own activities will simply ignore it, while those that have it will all execute it.
 This implicitly requires that such specifications will all need to be in a state where $t$ is enabled, and will update their internal state by executing $t$ concurrently.

 Two observations are in place.
 First, we are not dictating \emph{how} such local specifications are internally structured, i.e., they may be specified using Petri nets (with or without silent transitions and repeated labels), or other temporal/dynamic formalisms.
 Second, \emph{global constraints} applied to all specifications can still be defined by introducing a specification that sees the whole set of activities of other specifications.
 The interplay across specifications can then be captured by requiring that, given a trace over the entire set of activities, every specification (including the one containing global constraints) accepts the projection of the trace on its own set of activities.